Sharpening lawn mower blades with tools on a workbench, showing how often should you sharpen lawn mower blades.

 Tools You’ll Need

-You don’t need a professional setup to sharpen mower blades at home.
+You don’t need expensive equipment to sharpen a mower blade at home.
 Here’s what works:

-- Socket wrench or ratchet set to remove the blade bolt
+• Socket wrench or impact driver – for removing the blade bolt

 Steps to Sharpen Your Mower Blades

-Look for cracks, severe bends, or deep chips.
-If any are present, replace rather than sharpen.
-If the blade is just dull, proceed.
+Step 4: Inspect the blade.
+Look for cracks, severe bends, or significant metal loss.
+If any of these exist, replace rather than sharpen.

 When to Call a Professional